EshaanAgg/jpegdegens/README.md

 This is a basic design of a RPG (a very very simple one indeed) implemented via a simple smart contract.
 We also demonstrate a basic Hardhat use case and later use `wepback` to create a simple website for interacting with the contacts.

+This use case also provides a good use case to dwell into the Diamond pattern to address cotracts that are too large (`>= 24 Kb`) and scenarios where a contract needs to be updated (and not deployed to a new address).

 ### Game Design and Requirements

 - We want to be able to generate random Hereos.